caktus/ibid/docs/configuration.rst

 ^^^^^^^

 Sources are the way that Ibid connects to users.
-Every IRC/SILC/DC server is it's own source as are connections to other services.
+Every IRC/SILC/DC server is its own source as are connections to other services.

-The configuration parameters that applies to all sources are:
+The configuration parameters that apply to all sources are:

 .. describe:: disabled: